dhnza/dotfiles/.github/README.md

 Some tools require additional manual configuration, as described below.

+### Meslo Nerd Font

+The [Powerlevel10k](https://github.com/romkatv/powerlevel10k) `zsh` theme requires the custom Meslo Nerd Font to correctly draw the various glyphs and symbols used by the theme.

+See the [Powerlevel10k docs](https://github.com/romkatv/powerlevel10k/blob/master/font.md) for details on how to install the font and enable it for your terminal app.

 ### iTerm2

 See [iTerm2 preferences](../.config/iterm2/profile/README.md) for details on how to load and sync iTerm2 preferences with the files tracked by this repository.